Multiprocessing for Multicore Systems

 Submitting the job

 The job must be submitted to the job scheduler with a specific command.
-On Rivanna we use the Simple Linux Utility Resource Manager (SLURM) and the sbatch command for job submission.
+On our HPC system we use the Simple Linux Utility Resource Manager (SLURM) and the sbatch command for job submission.

 Open a terminal window and execute this command: